famedly/uia-proxy/README.md

 file: /path/to/welcome/message.txt
 ```

+### com.famedly.login.sso
+This stages authenticates using tokens granted by perfoming authentication with OpenID Connect.
+It currently has no configuration options.

 ## Password provider configurations
 ### dummy
 The `dummy` password provider is **NOT** meant for production.
 It exists only for testing purposes.
 It has the following configuration: